-In the recent LinkedIn Learning 2019 Workplace Learning Report, one of the four key findings is that learning and development (L&D) should ‘think like a marketer’.
-In this short blog, we explore Logicearth's take on using marketing techniques in corporate L&D strategies.
+In the LinkedIn Learning 2019 Workplace Learning Report, one of the four key findings is that learning and development (L&D) should ‘think like a marketer’.
+Here we explore Logicearth's take on using marketing strategies and marketing tools.
+How can Learning and Development boost learner engagement with training courses and learning initiatives?

 What does 'think like a marketer' mean for L&D?

 This idea is not entirely new - a Google search shows articles dating back four years on this topic.
 What is interesting about the annual LinkedIn report however is not that it predicts future trends but that it describes the current state.
-When it appears here, it means successful L&D teams are practising this now.
+When it appears here, it means successful learning professionals are practising this now.

 There has been a shift in corporate learning strategies in recent years - a move from 'push' mandated training to 'pull' self-directed learning (see our blog on self-directed learning).
-When this works well, it leads to higher engagement in learning; however, it can mean that your workers may simply not know about what learning opportunities are available to them.
+Learners are not told what to learn; they are given access to rich banks of content.
+When this works well, it leads to higher engagement in learning.
+What your learners access is what is relevant and useful to them; rather than what is mandated to them.

 A multi-channel approach including email, intranets, events, signage, and influencer campaigns will always give the best results.
 Yet time can be scarce and if you need to focus your efforts on one channel - which one works best?